Quantco/datajudge/docs/source/examples/example_exploration.rst

 Example 3: Comparing column structure
 =====================================

-While we often care about values tuples of given columns, i.e. rows, it can provide meaningful insight to compare the column structure of two tables.
-In particular, we might want to compare whether columns are subset of another.
+While we often care about value tuples of given columns, i.e. rows, it can also provide meaningful insights to compare the column structure of two tables.
+In particular, we might want to compare whether columns of one table are a subset or superset of another table.

-In order to do so, we will again assume that there are two tables called ``table1`` and ``table2``, irrespective of prior examples.
+In order to illustrate such an example, we will again assume that there are two tables called ``table1`` and ``table2``, irrespective of prior examples.

-We can now create a ``BetweenRequirement`` for these two and use the ``ColumnSubset`` ``Constraint``.
-As before, we will rely on the ``get_factual_value`` to retrieve the values of interest for the first table passed to the ``BetweenRequirement`` and ``get_target_value`` for the second table passed to the ``BetweenRequirement``.
+We can now create a ``BetweenRequirement`` for these two tables and use the ``ColumnSubset`` ``Constraint``.
+As before, we will rely on the ``get_factual_value`` method to retrieve the values of interest for the first table passed to the ``BetweenRequirement`` and the ``get_target_value`` method for the second table passed to the ``BetweenRequirement``.

 .. code-block:: python